philipmat/django-permissivecsrf/README.rst

 Why is this CSRF HTTP/HTTPS madness happening?
 ----------------------------------------------

-The *tl;dr* answer is "To prevent Man-in-the-Middle (MITM) attacks when using HTTPS, because HTTPS headers are encrypted.".
+The *tl;dr* answer is: to prevent Man-in-the-Middle (MITM) attacks when using HTTPS, because HTTPS headers are encrypted.

 The gist of why this happens is explained in point #4 of the `How it works`_ section of the Django documentation on Cross Site Request Forgery (emphasis mine):